-In addition to the Working with Children Check, TES enrolled in units with school placements must provide current and valid certification of mandatory training sessions prior to preferencing.
+In addition to the Working with Children Check TES enrolled in units with school placements must provide current and valid certification of mandatory training sessions prior to preferencing.
 TES are responsible for keeping copies of certificates for the duration of their course.
 TES who do not meet these requirements may not be eligible for a placement.

-Making initial contact with the placement site
+Making initial contact with the prior-to-school and school setting

-Once the placement is confirmed you must contact the setting/school within three business days to introduce yourself and to discuss your placement.
-A pre-placement meeting may be requested by the setting or school, and this is a good way to become familiar with the site before you begin.
+Once the placement is confirmed you must contact the setting within three business days to introduce yourself and to discuss your placement.
+A pre-placement meeting may be requested by the prior-to-school setting or school, and this is a good way of becoming familiar with the setting before you begin.